<<Previous | Story Intro | Return to Stories | Next >>

 Jack studied his sister.
 Didn't believe that she'd ever understand the bonds that were forged between people...teammates...friends...under fire.
 That facing death with someone could create a relationship between even the most diverse individuals.
 He gave a silent chuckle.
 Couldn't get any more diverse than SG-1!
 "I like knowing my kids are safe and happy," he answered slowly.
 "I like being a part of their lives.
 Being welcome in their homes."

 She studied her coffee.
-Jack had been in her home a grand total of twice.
+Jack had been in her home a grand total of two times.
 Both times during his short 'visit' when their mother had died.
 Had he felt unwelcome there?

 "What we do is...dangerous," Jack said, choosing his words carefully.
 "The situations that we face on a nearly daily basis require that we trust one another with our lives."